mmbman/Katagiri/jewel-mirror-awareness.md

 Now when I use the term “life,” I don’t mean just life in the biological sense, or what some people call “life force.”
 I mean something more than that.
 I mean that impulse which makes something exist, right in the middle of emptiness.
 So everything has a life.
 Trees, birds, rocks, this table, everything.
 And this life is impermanent.

-One Japanese alphabet, Hirakana, is made up of fourty-seven syllables.
+One Japanese alphabet, Hiragana, is made up of forty-seven syllables.
 Kobo Daishi, the founder of Esoteric Buddhism in Japan, took these syllables and made a poem by grouping them into words:

 > Though flowers bloom, they soon fall.
 > How can this life be permanent to anyone?